• Home

 Lasers work by producing an intense beam of bright light that travels in one direction.
 The laser has the unique ability to produce one specific color (wavelength) of light that can be varied in its intensity and pulse duration.
 Ordinary light from non-laser sources is composed of many different colors and appears white.
 The wavelength and power output of a particular laser typically determines its medical application.
 When the laser light is directed at skin tissue, its light energy is absorbed by water or pigments found in the skin.
 Water is found in large amounts in all living cells.
 Pigments of the skin include hemoglobin, a protein that makes blood red, and melanin, the tan or brown colored pigment.
 All three targets absorb laser light of different colors.

-What Are the Benefits of Laser Surgery?
+What Are the Benefits of Laser Treatment Surgery?

 Lasers may offer you and your dermatologic surgeon the following general benefits: